-- Provide ASC minor advising sheet (see Appendix 4). - List the courses (department, title, credit hours, description) which constitute the requirements and other components of the minor.
+- Provide ASC minor advising sheet (see Appendix 4). - Provide a minor program form if students will be required to file a minor program form to declare the minor and/or certify minor coursework.
+The minor program form should outline the minor requirements in a studentfriendly format and include fillable sections for the student's name and academic information; chosen minor program curriculum/coursework, grades earned, and semester taken for each course; and signatures of the appropriate departmental approvers. - List the courses (department, title, credit hours, description) which constitute the requirements and other components of the minor.
 If any courses have prerequisites, please indicate so.
 Indicate which courses are currently offered and which will be new, which ones will be changed, and which ones may need to be withdrawn.
 When new courses, course changes, and course withdrawals are submitted through curriculum.osu.edu, indicate that those course requests are being submitted as part of a larger programmatic proposal.
 As much as possible, the curriculum committees will review the course requests in conjunction with the minor proposal. - State the minimum number of credits required for completion of the minor. - If applicable, describe existing facilities, equipment, and off-campus field experience and clinical sites to be used.
 Indicate how the use of these facilities, equipment, etc., will impact other existing programs. - For interdisciplinary minors, describe how advising will be done. - If applicable, describe additional university resources (including advisors and libraries) that will be required for the new minor.